-COUN 599/899 PRACTICUM II is a continuation of Practicum I. The student completes the practicum experience under supervision of both an on-site counselor and a counselor from Concordia University.
-Prerequisite: COUN 598.
-3 credits.
+COUN 599/899 PRACTICUM II (SCHOOL COUNSELING) is a continuation of Practicum I. The student completes an additional 300 hours of field experience under supervision of both an on-site counselor and a supervisor/counselor from Concordia University.
+In addition, students should enroll in and complete COUN 628/928-Portfolio 3 while enrolled in this course.
+Prerequisite: COUN 598- 3 credits.